Phantas0s/alexandria-library/README.md

 ## How does it look like?

 To open the mindmaps, you'll need the software [Freemind](http://freemind.sourceforge.net/wiki/index.php/Main_Page).

-It will look like that:
+It looks like that:

 [![Example of a mindmap](./example.png)](https://raw.githubusercontent.com/Phantas0s/alexandria-library/master/example.png)

 The center is the name of the source.
 Often, it will be a book, an article, or a video.
 Then, the first level of branches will be the chapters.
-Every branch level goes deeper into the source knowledge.
+Every branch level goes deeper into the knowledge.

 ## What is it for?

 As far as I remember, I always liked reading books.
-But I found that it was difficult for me to recall what I learned, in my attempts to share my discoveries.
+Yet, it was difficult for me to recall what I learned in my attempts to share my discoveries.
 What was the point to read, then?

-It could have easily discouraged me to open books again; instead, I tried to find a solution to retain the knowledge of my favorite authors.
-Some years ago, after trying many techniques, I discovered mindmaps and the fantastic open-source [Freemind](http://freemind.sourceforge.net/wiki/index.php/Main_Page).
+From there, I tried to find solutions to retain the knowledge of my favorite authors.
+Some years ago, after experiments and failures, I discovered mindmapping and the fantastic open-source software [Freemind](http://freemind.sourceforge.net/wiki/index.php/Main_Page).

 Quickly, I began to write mindmaps of everything interesting I was reading or watching.
 These mindmaps (and other resources) constitute now my [Alexandria Library](https://en.wikipedia.org/wiki/Library_of_Alexandria).